Windows Vista

 - a significantly improved video card for most systems

 - a doubling or more of RAM: 1 GB minimum, 2 GB recommended.
-(Vista Basic states a minimum of 512 MB RAM but it will be extremely slow and unresponsive.)
+(Vista Basic states a minimum of 512 MB RAM but it will be extremely slow and unresponsive — NOT recommended.)

 ReadyBoost

-ReadyBoost is a new feature on Vista that allows you to enhance built-in RAM with external devices like USB flash drives.
+ReadyBoost is a feature that allows you to enhance built-in RAM with external devices like USB flash drives.
 Not all devices are capable of providing the speed needed for ReadyBoost and it is most pronounced in systems with Vista's minimum of 512 MB RAM (not recommended).

-Vista is a poor choice if you're considering upgrading from Windows XP.
+Vista is a poor choice if you're considering upgrading.
 Vista requirements are much higher and Windows 7 may run better on hardware that will support Vista.

 If you have a basic XP system, you're more likely to be satisfied only if you purchase a new computer.